 Her?
 No. She has no clue.
 She’s never had it hard.

-one-who-is-none-the-wiser asked: Don't tell you me that your blaming yourself for their deaths.
+one-who-is-none-the-wiser said: Don't tell you me that your blaming yourself for their deaths.
 I know you cared for them but being depressed like that doesn't help their case, besides they wouldn't have wanted you to be all sad like this.

 No, I’m blaming the Wastelands.
 It was me versus it, since I emerged from the Stable, always at war.
 And when I thought I dealt it a killing blow… it struck back.
 It has proven again, that no matter how prepared you are, how strong, how well you protect these most precious to you… it can get them, destroy them.